SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Failover/Viewing_Failover_information/Viewing_the_current_Failover_DMA_status.md

   - "Pcap not installed" means that neither Npcap nor WinPcap is installed on the DMA.
 In this case, we do not recommend using this Agent in a Failover setup with virtual IP addresses.

-  - "Could not be detected" means there is a problem with the detecting the presence of the Npcap and WinPcap libraries.
+  - "Could not be detected" means there is a problem detecting the presence of the Npcap and WinPcap libraries.

-  - If no message is displayed, it indicates that either Npcap (recommended) or WinPcap (deprecated) is installed on the DMA.
-In this case, the Agent is suitable in a Failover setup with virtual IP addresses.
+  - If no message is displayed, this indicates that either Npcap (recommended) or WinPcap (deprecated) is installed on the DMA.
+In this case, the Agent is suitable for a Failover setup with virtual IP addresses.

 > [!TIP]
 > See also: [Viewing DMA synchronization information](xref:Synchronizing_the_DMA_databases#viewing-dma-synchronization-information)